DavidVentura/blog/blog/raw/disk/POST.md

 [^populate-rootfs]: I'm not super clear on how the `__init` calls get scheduled for modules, I see that `rootfs_initcall` generates a function in a specific section, but what ends up calling it?

-[^rdinit]: `ramdisk_execute_command` defaults to `/init` but can be overridden in `rdinit_setup`, which looks at the `rdinit=` [kernel commandline argument]()
+[^rdinit]: `ramdisk_execute_command` defaults to `/init` but can be overridden in `rdinit_setup`, which looks at the `rdinit=` [kernel commandline argument](https://www.kernel.org/doc/html/v4.14/admin-guide/kernel-parameters.html)

 ## Early userspace

-We are on PID1, but it's not a _good_ PID1 -- we are in a ramdisk with limited utility; the goal in initrd is usually to perform some bootstrapping action and pivot to a useful workload as soon as possible, so let's see what that looks like.
+We are on _a_ PID1, but it's not a _good_ PID1 &mdash; we are in a ramdisk with limited utility; the goal of the initrd is, usually[^alternative-initrds], to perform some bootstrapping action and pivot to a useful workload as soon as possible, so let's see what that looks like.

+[^alternative-initrds]: There are use cases for initrds which never pass on to a real userland, for example: [flashing an OS from an initramfs](/posts/flashing-linux-disk-images-from-an-initramfs/)

-From the [grub config](#the-bootloader) we saw an interesting parameter in the kernel's commandline arguments:
+From the [GRUB config](#the-bootloader) we saw an interesting parameter in the kernel's commandline arguments:

 ```
 linux   /vmlinuz-6.8.0-40-generic root=UUID=9c5e17bc-8649-40db-bede-b48e10adc713